WinnieMadikizella/Bus-Transportation-Analysis/README.md

 ## Let's Connect!
-If you found this project interesting or useful, feel free to ⭐ star the repo or connect with me on https://www.linkedin.com/in/winnie-madikizella-data/.
+If you found this project interesting or useful, feel free to ⭐ star the repo or [connect with me on LinkedIn](https://www.linkedin.com/in/winnie-madikizella-data/).